-- Car parking for proposals which will not resull in a net increase in bedspaces on the site, can be provided at the following minimum ratios: 1 space for 1 or 2-bedroom unit; 2 spaces for 3/4 bedroom unit. - Car parking for development which will result in a net increase in bedspaces on the site, to meet full Essex Parking Standards including unallocated/visitor parking. - Secure dedicated cycle storage must be provided, which could be in the form of a cycle hangar or cycle garage, and should include electric bike charging facilities, in line with the Essex Design Guide and Essex Parking Standards. - All new dwellings to be equipped with an electric car charging point.
+- Car parking for single plot replacement dwellings to be provided at the following ratios: 1 space for 1 or 2-bedroom unit; 2 spaces for 3/4 bedroom unit. - Car parking for development involving multiple plots to meet full ECC parking standards including unallocated/visitor parking. - Secure dedicated cycle storage must be provided in line with the Essex Design Guide and ECC parking standards. - All new dwellings to be equipped with a car charging point.